 §Play application directory structure

-Most people get started with Play using the
+Most people get started with Play using on of our example templates, or with the

-activator new command which produces a directory structure like this:
+sbt new command, which generally produce a directory structure like this:

 /: The root folder of your application

 /README: A text file describing your application that will get deployed with it.

 /app: Where your application code will be stored.